CEE Standard: Using Credit

 At some time or another, you’ve probably heard your parents chatting about credit.
 While these conversations may not mean much to you now, you’ll wish you’d listened closely when you get into the real world.
-So learn as much as you can early so that you’ll save yourself a ton of money (and possibly time) later in life.
+Learn as much as you can early, so you can save yourself a ton of money (and possibly time) later.

 What Is Credit and Why Do You Need It?